kyma-project/docker-registry/docs/user/tutorials/01-20-expose-registry.md

     EOF
     ```

-2. Login to the registry using the docker-cli:
+2. Log in to the registry using the docker-cli:

     ```bash
     export REGISTRY_USERNAME=$(kubectl get secrets -n kyma-system dockerregistry-config -o jsonpath={.data.username} | base64 -d)